aleshaleksey/fansys23/monsters-npcs/humanoids.md

 - Add +2 to STR, +2 to CON.
 - Subtract -2 from INT.
-- Add ["heat sense II"](../06-abilities.md#heat-sense-i-v), proficiency with spears and strikes, resistance to percussive damage and ["prone"](../10-conditions-types.md#prone).
+- Add ["heat sense II"](../06-abilities.md#heat-sense-i-v), proficiency with spears and strikes, resistance to Pe damage and ["prone"](../10-conditions-types.md#prone).
 - If the NPC is equipped with crossbow, change to war dart instead.

 ___